 Probability and Statistics

-Probability and Statistics is an important part of an interview, because it’s the basics for Machine Learning.
-It is also useful if the company is doing some marketing or website optimization, so they could ask about related concepts such as A/B tests.
+Probability and Statistics give the foundation for Machine Learning, which makes them an important subject.
+It also may be useful if the company is doing some marketing or website optimization, so they could ask about related concepts such as A/B tests.

 You can have a couple of simple questions to check your understanding of probability.